How to Make Embroidered States that Display Your Travel Journeys in Your Home

 Sketch Your Designs

-The next step is to sketch the designs that you want inside the embroidered states.
+The next step is to sketch the design that you want inside the embroidered states.

-I sketched a simple landscape design inside of each of my states, but you could do any kind of design.
+I sketched a simple landscape inside of each of my states, but you could do anything.

 I sketched my designs out on paper first.